chrisoyi/hello-world/README.md

 Hi Humans

-Hey am Chris, im a software engineer learning how to connect and do projects collaborately and share ideas on this platform. lets work!
+Am Chris, im a software engineering majotr (MGSU '19), checkout my code i wrote from scratch in the files.